NickolasBenakis/native_image_compression/README.md

 In our first attempt we will use [mozjpeg_enc](https://github.com/mozilla/mozjpeg).

-The above codec is written in cpp and providers a library [jpeglib.h](https://dev.w3.org/Amaya/libjpeg/jpeglib.h).
+The above codec is written in cpp and provides a library [jpeglib.h](https://dev.w3.org/Amaya/libjpeg/jpeglib.h).

 We will use [emscripten](https://emscripten.org/) and we will create a wasm output in order to run it in browser.